Inushin/dockerSymfonySSL/Readme.md

 Creating docker-certbot-1 ... done
 ```

-10. Remember to edit the `env` file at the root of the Symfony's project:
+10. Remember to edit the `env` file at the root of the Symfony's project. `mysql` is the name of the container that has your database:
 ```
 DATABASE_URL=mysql://db_user_name:db_user_pass@mysql:3306/db_name?serverVersion=5.7
 ```

 ## Docker's useful commands
 ![Docker Commands Illustration](https://user-images.githubusercontent.com/57062736/139102966-25f28be1-f768-49bd-a8a1-915a8465de9e.png)